 Year six students always, quite rightly, want to know what jewellery is allowed.
-The only jewellery permitted is an inexpensive watch, one flat ring and one small stud per ear.
-No facial piercings are allowed.
-Smart watches or fit bit style watches are not permitted.
-Watches should be a traditional analogue or digital watch.
+The only jewellery permitted is an inexpensive analogue watch and one small stud per ear.
+No facial piercings are allowed, no rings, no bracelets or necklaces (except a cross or a crucifix).
+Smart watches or fit bit style very clear, particularly in relation to make-up for year 7 and 8 students who are not permitted to wear any make-up.
+More information will be sent to you later this academic year.

 Please also check the policies on our website for rules regarding hair styles and make up.
-These are very clear, particularly in relation to make-up for year 7 - 9 students who are not permitted to wear any make-up.
-More information will be sent to you later this academic year.
+These are watches are not permitted.